joneskm/nvim-config/README.md

 51. View current model (this will start a new chat, the model will be shown in the to LH corner): GpChatNew
 52. Show available models (update the config to disable them): :lua print(vim.inspect(require("gp").agents))
 53. Get list of previous commands (useful for example copying to clipboard): q:
+54. Jump to next end of word: e
+55. Jump to previous beginning of word: b
+55. Jump to next start of word: w
+56. Jump to next/previous paragraph: }{
+57. View implementations: gi